moonabhatti/moonabhatti/README.md

 - 🌱 I’m currently learning automation
 - 📫 How to reach me on linkedIn "Mahmoona Bhatti"
 - 😄 Pronouns: Moona
-- ⚡ Fun fact: I don't like coding but leraning automation
+- ⚡ Fun fact: I don't like coding but learning automation

 <!---
 moonabhatti/moonabhatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.